jospete/obsidize-rx-console/README.md

 	}
 }

-// ... in your main startup routine ...'
+// ... in your main startup routine ...

+import { RxConsole, LogLevel } from '@obsidize/rx-console';

 // You can use the main instance, or make your own with:
 // export const myCustomConsole = new RxConsole();